Fecamp, Seine-Maritime tourism & sightseeing

-Visit Fecamp (Normandy, France)
+Visit Fecamp (Normandy, France)Photo Gallery

-Fecamp, like nearby Etretat, is well placed for exploring the dramatic cliffs and rock formations of the cote d'alabatre (the alabaster coast).
+Fecamp is a coastal town in the Seine-Maritime department of Upper Normandy.
 The town developed around fishing and herring fishing in particular has been carried out here since the Middle Ages.

 Fishing continues to be an important activity for Fécamp into the 21st century, and this is part of the attraction of the town, which is not give over to tourism like many towns along the coast - although tourism now plays an increasingly important role in the local economy.

-Two museums in Fecamp are of particular interest.
-The Museum of the Benedictine Palace is a museum dedicated to Benedictine liqueur and has an eclectic collection of other objects, and is set in a very ornate palace which was built in the 19th century, using a wide range of architectural styles (mostly neo-gothic and neo-renaissance) using stone and brick, and has an especially ornate roof more reminiscent of a Loire chateau.
+- The Museum of the Benedictine Palace is a museum dedicated to Benedictine liqueur and has an eclectic collection of other objects, and is set in a very ornate palace which was built in the 19th century, using a wide range of architectural styles (mostly neo-gothic and neo-renaissance) using stone and brick, and has an especially ornate roof more reminiscent of a Loire chateau.

-The Museum of Fishing and Newfoundland looks at the long tradition of fishing based from the port in Fecamp, from viking times to the present.
+- The Museum of Fishing and Newfoundland looks at the long tradition of fishing based from the port in Fecamp, from viking times to the present.

 Tourist classifications for Fecamp

 Fecamp is classified as a listed town of Art and History